markandrevegas/scratch/README.md

-# Nuxt 4 Radio App
+# Nuxt 4 Audio Player with Favorites

 A modern Nuxt 4 application with Vue 3, Vite, and TailwindCSS.
-This project is designed as a client-side radio streaming app with live track updates, Spotify album art using the Spotify API, and Unsplash fallback images.
+This is for only one station, Scratch Radio.
+It uses Spotify album art using the Spotify API, and Unsplash as fallback.

 ---

-## 🚀 Features
+## Features

 - **Nuxt 4 + Vue 3** with Vite for fast dev experience
 - **TailwindCSS** for utility-first styling